jalalabdul/jalalabdul.github.io/index.md

 ---

 # Jalal is a graphic designer
-# who do branding and 3D.
+# who does branding and 3D.